-Aluminium (Al) and its alloys are susceptible to a unique form of chemical corrosion known as hydrogen-induced cracking, which is caused by gradual diffusion of hydrogen (H) molecules through the metal’s crystal lattice.
-This creates a localised flaw within the alloy that can significantly impair both its tensile strength and ductility, thus increasing the risk of surface fracture.
+Aluminium and its alloys are susceptible to a unique form of chemical corrosion known as hydrogen-induced cracking, which is caused by the gradual diffusion of hydrogen (H) molecules through the metal’s crystal lattice.
+This creates a localised flaw within the alloy that can significantly impair both its tensile strength and ductility, reducing its fracture toughness, thus increasing the risk of surface fracture.
 While solid, the hydrogen solubility of aluminium is negligible.
 Molten aluminium, however, is an incredibly reactive substance that actively decomposes moisture to produce hydrogen (H).

 Explaining Molten Aluminium Degassing

 Molten aluminium degassing is an essential process in alloy casting.
 It is carried out through one of two methods: flux or rotary degassing.
 A rotary degasser comprises a motorized drive and a hollow, rotating shaft that directly injects an inert gas such as argon (Ar) or nitrogen (N2) into the aluminium melt.
 The combination of the shaft’s rotating motion and the purging of this inert gas causes a high volume of bubbles to form within the melt.

 Hydrogen that has dissolved in the molten aluminium then diffuses into these bubbles and separates from the liquid phase.
 This provides a more efficient and clean method of hydrogen removal compared to flux degassing.